almirbanjanovic/cloud-playground-infra/environments/kaito-on-aks/README.md

 ## Testing the Model

+### Testing with LoadBalancer

-Once deployed, you can test the inference endpoint directly from your machine using curl:
+When the `kaito.sh/enablelb: "True"` annotation is enabled, you can test the inference endpoint directly from your machine using curl:

 **1. Set the external IP:**